-Table Base I nformation Population Approach Source Methodology Accumptions Name Reference Item Actual / Estimate Source Methodology Assumptions revenue attributable to DDP1 & DDP3.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions revenue attributable to DDP1 & DDP3.
 The revenue attributable to DDP 1 and DDP 3 was calculated by applying the published reference tariffs to the relevant gas volumes.
 Other pipeline services (if relevant) Includes: Items that are miscellaneous in nature.
-DDP collects such items using cost elements and projects; and That is exempt WAP services.
-Reclassification of Previous Reporting Period Revenue by Service For the current year reporting exempt WAP services revenue has been classified within the 'Other pipeline services (if relevant)' row.
-Previous reporting period exempt WAP services revenue has been reclassified from the previous haulage service category rows to the 'Other pipeline services (if relevant)' row.
+DDP collects such items using cost elements and projects; and Exempt WAP services.